TeemuKoivisto/prosemirror-dev-toolkit/README.md

 As was in the old tools, prosemirror-dev-toolkit consists of 6 tabs which interact with the PM editor in various ways.
 Basically what happens is dev-toolkit injects itself into the DOM, visible as the rounded button in the bottom right corner, and then sets the dispatchTransaction prop of the EditorView to be able to track transactions.

 In addition it can persist snapshots and hydrate them which I enhanced by adding export/import from JSON as well as ensuring the functionality doesn't break with Yjs.

-Another useful thing it can do is persist snapshots and hydrate them, to which I also added export/import from JSON.
-Using transactions to hydrate them works also with Yjs enabled.
 In the old dev-tools there was a node picker to inspect PM nodes that I have not had time to remake.

 ## State